biric72/Fluke-9010a-Probe-Repro/README.md

 To complete the build you will need moderate SMD soldering and general tinkering skills as well as a bit of patience.

-I will try to keep the file available for a couple of weeks at least.
-I cannot post them directly on the forum as the archive would be too large.
-Feel free to do whatever you like with them except selling.

-Of course I cannot be responsible  for any damage you do to yourself or your fluke; however, I have built 2 probes and they seem to work flawlessly.
-Also I won’t be able to offer much support because of the usual ‚time is sparse‘- thing.
+Of course I cannot be responsible  for any damage you do to yourself or your fluke mainframe; however, I have built 2 probes and they seem to work flawlessly.

-Have fun